 The Department of Media Study, housed in the Center for the Arts with the departments of Art and Theatre and Dance, provides state-of-the-art facilities and equipment that give students hands-on experience with the latest gear and best practices available.

 The Department of Media Study offers access to a range of tools and devices integral to the practice of media arts.
 As the field of media arts grows, Media Study’s services and tool-set has also expanded.
-Student have access to “traditional” film/video/audio production equipment including an array of professional- and pro-sumer-level digital video cameras; sync- and non-sync 16mm and Super-8 film cameras; audio recorders; microphones; tripod systems, dollies, lighting kits, grip accessories; field monitors; presentation equipment including film and video projectors and media players; and many additional production accessories.
+Student have access to “traditional” film/video/audio production equipment including an array of professional- and pro-sumer digital video cameras; sync- and non-sync 16mm and Super-8 film cameras; audio recorders; microphones; tripod systems, dollies, lighting kits, grip accessories; field monitors; presentation equipment including film and video projectors and media players; and many additional production accessories.
 In addition, the department offers access to devices, tools, and software essential to fields of mobile media production, interactive installation, physical computing, sensing, and more.
-Hardware includes: microcomputers and microprocessors; frame grabbers, cmucams/webcams, mobile devices, various sensors, electronic components, breadboards, soldering irons, and diagnostic tools.
+Hardware includes: Head-mounted displays, microcomputers and microprocessors; frame grabbers, cmucams/webcams, mobile devices, various sensors, electronic components, breadboards, soldering irons, and diagnostic tools.
 All equipment is assessed and upgraded yearly, ensuring that students have continued access to technologies at the forefront of contemporary media making.

 Monday – Thursday: 8:30 to 5:30